 In this section we present the general concepts on which MLAir is based.
-We first comment on the choice of the underlying programming language and the used packages and frameworks (section 2.1).
-We then focus on the design considerations and choices and introduce the general workflow of MLAir (section 2.2).
-Thereafter we explain how the concept of run modules

-100 (section 2.3), model class (section 2.4) and data handler (section 2.5) was conceived and how these modules interact with each other.
-More detailed information on, for example, how to adapt these modules can be found in the corresponding subsection of the later section 4.
+Apart from the choice of the underlying programming language and the used packages and frameworks (section 3.1), we explain how the concept of Run Modules (section 3.2), Model Class (section 3.3) and Data Handler (section 3.4) was conceived and how these modules interact with each other.
+More detailed information on, for example, how to adapt these modules can be found in the corresponding subsection of the subsequent section 4.

-2.1 Coding language
+240 3.1 Coding Language

 As underlying coding language python (Python Software Foundation, 2018, release 3.6.8) was used for two major reasons.
-First,

-- 105 python is pretty much independent of the operating system and is not required to be compiled before a run. python is flexible to handle different tasks like data loading from web, training of the ML model or plotting.
-Numerical operations can be executed quite efficiently due to the fact that they are usually performed by highly optimized and compiled mathematical libraries.
+First, python is pretty much independent on the operating system and is not required to be compiled before a run. python is flexible to handle different tasks like data loading from web, training of the ML model or plotting.
+Numerical operations can executed quite efficiently due to the fact that they are usually performed by highly optimized and compiled mathematical libraries.

 Furthermore, because of its popularity in science and economics, python has a huge variety of freely available packages to use.
-Secondly, python is currently the language in the ML community (Elliott, 2019) and has well-developed easily-to-use - 110 frameworks like TensorFlow (Abadi et al., 2015) or PyTorch (Paszke et al., 2019) which are state-of-the-art tools to work on ML problems.
+Secondly, python is currently the language in the ML community (Elliott, 2019) and has well-developed easily-to-use frameworks like TensorFlow (Abadi et al., 2015) or PyTorch (Paszke et al., 2019) which are state-of-the-art tools to work on ML problems.
 Due to the presence of such compiled frameworks, there is for instance no performance loss during the training, which is the biggest part of the ML workflow, by using python.

 Concerning the ML framework, Keras (Chollet et al., 2015, release 2.2.4) was chosen for the ML parts using TensorFlow (release 1.13.1) as back-end.
-Keras is a framework that abstracts functionality out of its back-end by providing a simpler

-115 syntax and implementation.
+Keras is a framework that abstracts functionality out of its back-end by providing a more simple syntax and implementation.
 For advanced model architectures and features it is still possible to implement parts or even the entire model in native TensorFlow by using the Keras front-end for training.
 Furthermore, TensorFlow has GPU support for training acceleration if a GPU device is available on the running system.

-For data handling, we chose a combination of xarray (Hoyer and Hamman, 2017; Hoyer et al., 2020, release 0.15.0) and pandas (Wes McKinney, 2010; Reback et al., 2020, release 1.0.1). pandas is an open source tool to analyse and manipulate

-120 data primarily designed for tabular data. xarray that was inspired by pandas is developed to work with multi-dimensional arrays as simple and efficient as possible. xarray is based on the off-the-shelf python package for scientific computing NumPy (van der Walt et al., 2011, release 1.18.1) and introduces labels in form of dimensions, coordinates, and attributes on top of raw NumPy-like arrays.
+For data handling, we chose a combination of xarray (Hoyer and Hamman, 2017; Hoyer et al., 2020, release 0.15.0) and pandas (Wes McKinney, 2010; Reback et al., 2020, release 1.0.1). pandas is an open source tool to analyse and manipulate data primarily designed for tabular data. xarray that was inspired by pandas is developed to work with multi-dimensional arrays as simple and efficient as possible. xarray is based on the off-the-shelf python package for scientific computing NumPy (van der Walt et al., 2011, release 1.18.1) and introduces labels in form of dimensions, coordinates, and attributes on top of raw NumPy-like arrays.